Marsh-Warthen House: Museum

 The Patrick R. Clements family owned the house from 1992 to 2002 when it was purchased by the Walker County, Georgia, Historical Society.
 In the summer of 2003, the house was purchased by Walker County from the Walker County Historical Society.
 Under an agreement with the county, the Walker County Historical Society manages the building, and through the Marsh House Community Task Force (Board of Trustees), raises funds for the operation and maintenance of the building and surrounding grounds.

 The Marsh House is open to the public from 1:30 until 3:30 on Thursday, Saturday, and Sunday afternoons.
 The Marsh House aims to serve as a major educational and cultural institution in Northwest Georgia and the greater Chattanooga area by providing in-depth tours led by trained interpreters, by offering historically accurate reenactments, by working with local schools to offer curriculum-targeted instructional experiences, and by hosting exhibits and events which promote understanding of Northwest Georgia's diverse peoples and history.
-More than 10,000 persons visit the house and grounds each year, many as a continuation of their visit to the Chickamauga and Chattanooga National Military Parkwhich is only 12 miles away.
+More than 10,000 persons visit the house and grounds each year, many as a continuation of their visit to the Chickamauga and Chattanooga National Military Park, which is only 12 miles away.

 The Marsh House Museum Board also manages the Chattooga Academy for educational programs across the lawn which Spencer Marsh helped to found and which is the oldest brick school house in Georgia.